nextcloud/lookup-server/doc/architecture.md

 Communication with Lookup-Servers provide should be SSL encrypted and they provide basic authentication via key for managing the personal data.
 Additionally Lookup-Servers provide some protection against user data scraping.
 But the overall idea is that all information that a user chooses to publish on a Lookup-Server is considered public and and is published optionally to be found by others.
 When a user decided to publish their own information an authentication key is set.
 The record can later be changed or deleted using this authkey.

+## REST
-## Communication between ownCloud servers and Lookup-Servers happens via REST calls.
+Communication between ownCloud servers and Lookup-Servers happens via REST calls.
 The following REST calls exists:

 ### Create user
 This can be used by a user to create a record and initially publish their own information.